aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/dev/mass_spring_dev_3.rst

 Interfaces
 ==========

-The Manager can also be used to create new Interface components, including the boilerplate code for the ``Initialise`` method, along with the required Makefiles and tests.
+The ``marte2_manager`` can also be used to create new Interface components, including the boilerplate code for the ``Initialise`` method, along with the required Makefiles and tests.

 For example, to create a new Interface component, the following command can be used: